reesew/php-s3-mirror/README.md

 Disclaimer
 -----------
+This README needs to be updated to reflect the latest changes.
 You take full responsibility for everything that happens as a result of this script to any of your files or your AWS account, including any charges that may be incurred.

 Inefficiencies